truenas/documentation/content/Contributing/Documentation/_index.md

 ---
 title: "Documentation"
-description: "This section has articles describing how to contribute documentation to the TrueNAS projects."
+description: "Articles describing how to contribute documentation to the TrueNAS projects."
 geekdocCollapseSection: true
 weight: 20
 ---